 CAP-1002 demonstrates immunomodulatory properties.
 Multiple published peer-reviewed studies of CDCs have demonstrated favorable modulation of various inflammatory cytokines and regulation of the immune response.
 The current understanding of COVID-19’s later stages are thought to be due to overstimulation of the immune system, which triggers a cytokine storm in which the body is overwhelmed with pro-inflammatory molecules.
 This immune response may become excessive and pathologic, inducing pneumonia, organ failure, and death.
 Therefore, it can be the body’s overreaction to COVID-19, rather than the virus itself, that delivers the fatal blow.

 Capricor treated multiple COVID-19 patients under compassionate use programs in the U.S. Click to view the publication on these preliminary results.

-In August 2020, we announced that the FDA has accepted our investigational new drug (IND) application for a Phase 2 clinical trial of CAP-1002 in patients with COVID-19.
-The study will enroll patients who have a confirmed diagnosis of SARS-CoV-2 and require supplemental oxygen.
+We have initiated a Phase 2 clinical trial of CAP-1002 in patients with COVID-19.
+The study is enrolling patients who have a confirmed diagnosis of SARS-CoV-2 and require supplemental oxygen.
 Click here for more information.

 Capricor is also developing two potential vaccines for COVID-19 as part of our exosome platform.
 Click here to view a webcast by Dr. Stephen Gould from Johns Hopkins University for more information on this program.
 Click here to view the publication on our multivalent exosome-mRNA vaccine for SARS-CoV-2.